LL 1000 – ESOL: English for Speakers of Other Languages

 The Writing Center is available to support our international students during their time at Plymouth State University.
 The Center helps all writers at any stage of the writing process, whether brainstorming ideas, creating outlines, sharing a draft or partial draft, responding to professors’ comments, checking mechanics and grammar, or citing sources.
 The Writing Center works with writers and readers of all levels, and strives to be friendly and supportive at all times.

 In addition to one-to-one, individualized consultations, the Writing Center can offer you many resources from both their small library and files of model papers from the various departments.
-If you are an international student, the Writing Center can help you understand cultural references in your readings that may seem obscure.

 Come visit us!